pinnacle-comp/lua-reference/classes/pinnacle.output.md

 <div class="language-lua"><pre><code>function pinnacle.output.for_each_output(for_each: fun(output: <a href="/lua-reference/classes/pinnacle.output.OutputHandle">pinnacle.output.OutputHandle</a>))</code></pre></div>

- Runs a closure on all current and future outputs.
+ Runs a function on all current and future outputs.

  When called, this will do two things:
  1. Immediately run `for_each` with all currently connected outputs.